NEW YORK – January's global sell-off in stocks has left many small investors more puzzled than panicked — and unsure how to act.

 "I don't know what to do," says Ken Duska, a retiree in Mingo Junction, Ohio, who is sticking with his investment plan for the moment, though he's not sure that's wise.
 "After (the) upswing last year, it probably isn't going to continue."

-Small investors around the world were on edge even before growing signs of a slowdown in China and plunging emerging-market currencies sent stocks sharply lower this week.
-They were fearful stocks had climbed too fast, and were overdue for a drop, after soaring by double-digit percentages in countries like the U.S., Japan and France in 2013.
-In the U.S., some stock bulls had been bracing for a drop of 10 percent or more, known on Wall Street as a correction.
-That hasn't happened in more than two years.
+Small investors around the world were on edge even before growing signs of a slowdown in China and plunging emerging-market currencies dragged many stock indexes down to their worst start of a new year since 2010.
+They worried stocks were overdue for a drop, after soaring by double-digit percentages in countries like the United States, Japan and France in 2013.
+In the U.S., many noted, the market had not fallen by 10 percent or more, known on Wall Street as a correction, for more than two years.

 "The question is, 'Is this all of it, or is there significantly more to come?'" says Greg Sarian, a managing director at the Sarian Group at HighTower, a wealth advisory firm in Pennsylvania.